-- (3) Risk management for financial instruments - a.
-Credit risk management b.
-Market risk management
+(3) Risk management for financial instruments

+a.
+Credit risk management

 With respect to accounts receivables-trade, the Group manages the maturity dates and balances by customer.

 With respect to derivatives, the Group selects financial institutions and other counterparties which have a sound credit profile and take measures such as monitoring their credit status even after signing transaction contracts.